 Virtualized hardware in your infrastructure is different from cloud infrastructure, which is managed by a cloud provider.
 When using a virtualized environment, you still own, operate, and maintain the hardware infrastructure on which the virtual machines run.
-You may choose to use virtualized hardware to increase resource efficiency, improve disaster-recovery capabilities, or test a new operating system, all while maintaining the infrastructure on-premises.
+You can use virtualized hardware to increase resource efficiency, improve disaster-recovery capabilities, or test a new operating system, all while maintaining the infrastructure on-premises.
 GeoEvent Server can also be deployed on cloud infrastructure, which transfers responsibility for powering and maintaining physical infrastructure to the cloud provider.
 To learn more about GeoEvent Server in the cloud and Esri cloud deployment tools, see ArcGIS Enterprise in the cloud.

 Best practices for virtualized environments

 Physical hardware is typically preferred over a virtual environment.
 However, GeoEvent Server can perform well in a virtual environment if that environment offers full resource isolation.
 Virtual instances that are isolated at the hardware level provide the dedicated resources GeoEvent Server will benefit from and the failover and scaling features that most virtual environments offer provide additional flexibility and resiliency.
 Issues with performance, reliability, and resiliency have all been observed in virtual environments that do not provide resource isolation and dedication.